fhiso/legacy-format/data-model.md

 ### CHRA   {#CHRA}

-The religious event (not LDS) of baptizing and/or naming an adult person.
+Adult christening: the religious event of baptizing and/or naming an adult person.

 Contexts
 :   .`[INDI]`.`[CHRA]`